Scimitar Airlines: History

-The company was formed in January 1975 as Gullcroft Limited by a former managing director of British Caledonian.
-With a change of name to Scimitar Airlines Limited the company applied for a cargo charter licence in January 1978, due to objections from British Caledonian and other British cargo airlines Transmeridian Air Cargo and Tradewinds Airways the Civil Aviation Authority held a public hearing into the application.
+The company was formed on 28 January 1975 as Gullcroft Ltd. by M.A.
+"Guy" Guinane, managing director of British Caledonian from 1970 to 1974.
+Amongst the new company’s shareholders were Sedgewick Forbes Holdings and Viking Airfreight.
+With a change of name to Scimitar Airlines Ltd. the airline applied for a cargo charter licence, against objections from British Caledonian and other British cargo airlines such as Transmeridian Air Cargo and Tradewinds Airways.
+The Civil Aviation Authority held a public hearing into the application.

-The airline hire-purchased two second-hand Boeing 707s in a convertible passenger/cargo configuration to start cargo operations.

-In July 1979 the two 707s were wet-leased to IAS Cargo Airlines (later British Cargo Airlines) and in August 1979 the airline considered applying for a licence to carry passengers.
+The airline lease-purchased two second-hand Boeing 707s in a convertible passenger/cargo configuration to start freight operations.
+Own operations were few and limited to less than a year.
+The two 707s were wet-leased to IAS Cargo Airlines (later British Cargo Airlines) and in August 1979 Scimitar considered applying for a licence to carry passengers.

-Operations were suspended in 1980 when the company licences were withdrawn by the Civil Aviation Authority because the Government of the day required that the carrier be majority British owned (it was owned by 2 Saudi brothers), in 1981 it was hoped that the company could be re-financed and to restart operations but it went into liquidation in early 1982.
+In 1980 the company licences were withdrawn by the Civil Aviation Authority because the Government of the day required that the carrier be majority British owned (at that time it was owned by two Saudi Arabian brothers).
+In 1981 it was hoped that the company could be re-financed and to restart operations.
+Scimitar was eventually declared bankrupt on December 23, 1981, it went into liquidation in early 1982 before being finally dissolved in November 1988.